swarup03/intelunnati_Intellicons/Intellicons_ParulUniversity_Social Distancing Project using Computer Vision and Deep Learning/README.md

-# Social Distancing using Computer Vision and Deep Learning

-This GitHub repository contains the source code and resources for an Intel Unnati Industrial Training project focused on implementing social distancing measures using computer vision and deep learning techniques.
-The project leverages Intel's OpenVINO toolkit to perform efficient inference on Intel hardware.

 ## Overview

 In the wake of the COVID-19 pandemic, maintaining social distancing has become crucial for public health and safety.
 This project aims to develop a robust solution that can automatically detect and monitor social distancing violations in real-time using computer vision and deep learning.